On This Day In Judy Garland’s Life And Career – November 28

 November 28, 1939: Judy’s regular weekly appearance on “The Pepsodent Show Starring Bob Hope” for NBC Radio.
 No recording is known to exist.
 It’s unknown what Judy sang.

-November 28, 1939: Here’s another example of Judy’s image being used (in spite of what MGM might have told her) for beauty treatment advice.
+November 28, 1939: Here’s another example of Judy’s image being used (despite what MGM might have told her) for beauty treatment advice.

-I hope when the photos were placed at the foot of the stairs they were on a table, at least, and not trampled on.
+I hope that when the photos were placed at the foot of the stairs, they were on a table, at least, and not trampled on.

-Santa was also giving out guest tickets to see Judy in Little Nellie Kelly.
+Santa was giving out guest tickets to see Judy in Little Nellie Kelly.

 Check out The Judy Room’s Filmography Pages on Little Nellie Kelly here.